GoLearnToCode/kiei925-spring17/weeks/1/homework.md

 - The application layout file is `app/views/layouts.html.erb`
 - Your css goes in `app/assets/stylesheets/application.css` after all of the comments
-- Watch your server log for interesting things.
+- Watch your server log for interesting things!
 We will learn more about it next week.